 As an adult, you know that sleep deprivation can wreak havoc on your physical and emotional well-being during the day.
 For young kids, any issues caused by a lack of shuteye are even more pronounced — and they can pose challenges to parents, as well.
-The Conversation adds that sleep problems in kids can be caused by over 60 factors, making the need for sleep consultants more important than ever.
+The Conversation adds that sleep problems in kids can be caused by over 60 factors, making the need for a sleep consultation business more important than ever.

 If you’re a parent yourself and are looking for a fulfilling career, meeting this demand for sleep support can be rewarding.
 You personally know the struggle of seeing your child experience sleep challenges and how that impacts the entire family.
-Fortunately, you live in the modern age — and this means that starting your own sleep consulting business is easier than ever before.
+Fortunately, you live in the modern age — and this means that starting your own sleep consultation business is easier than ever before.

 With the rise of virtual communication and support, many Americans prefer to set remote appointments.
 What’s more, working remotely means that everyone from parents with other jobs to stay-at-home moms can easily integrate their duties as sleep consultants into their schedules.
-Here’s more on how you can start your own sleep consulting business — and help yourself and families everywhere in the process.
+Here’s more on how you can start your own sleep consultation business — and help yourself and other families everywhere in the process.

 Becoming a sleep consultant does not require a degree or higher education.
 In order to become a sleep consultant, you simply need to earn the necessary certification.
 Our Sleep Consultant Certification Course provides a full-bodied curriculum to teach you multiple sleep training techniques.
 Such certification will give you a comprehensive skill set that will help you guide parents as they work to establish healthy and independent sleep habits for their children.